-You can apply for and receive solar incentives from the Pennsylvania government and the federal government, as well as from your local utility company.
+You can receive solar incentives from the federal government and the Pennsylvania government, as well as from your local utility company.
 Growing availability of solar initiatives over the last 15 years has helped greatly increase nationwide adoption of solar energy.
-If you're ready to switch over to solar energy, talking to your local Lansdowne solar panel installation expert is an excellent place to start.
+If you're ready to switch over to solar energy, calling your local Lansdowne solar panel installation expert is an excellent place to start.

 EcoWatch's Lansdowne, PA Solar Incentives FAQs